Adam-Marx/README.md/dictionary/dictionary.md

 ```

+## method

-method: function thats defined on an object
+function thats defined on an object

+## Higher-Order Function

+Higher-Order functions are any functions which operate on other functions.